classroomtechtools/managebac_openapply_to_gsheets/README.md

 - Click on "Tools" and go to "Script Editor"
 - Fill out the global variables in `Globals.gs` as appropriate
 - Go to "Services" and add `Google Sheets API`
-- Run the functions for `ManageBac` and `OpenApply.gs` as appropriate
+- Run the functions for `ManageBac.gs` and `OpenApply.gs` as appropriate
   - A function that runs "incremental" means that it only updates since last run (either full or incremental run)
   - A function that runs "full" is the opposite of "incremental" -- it downloads without any date filtering
 - Wait for them to finish